-Suit seeking to hold gunmaker liable in Sandy Hook shootings can proceed after SCOTUS denies cert
+Suit seeking to hold gunmaker liable in Sandy Hook shooting can proceed after SCOTUS denies cert

 Image from Shutterstock.com.